 Pork prices in China higher last week

-During this period, the average price of pork in 16 provincial-level regions tracked by the Ministry of Agriculture and Rural Affairs stood at 22.73 yuan (about 3.16 U.S. dollars) per kg, up 0.6 percent from the previous week.
+During this period, the average price of pork in regions tracked by the Ministry of Agriculture and Rural Affairs stood at 23.17 yuan (about 3.22 U.S. dollars) per kg, up 0.3 percent from the previous week.

-The price went down 17.1 percent year on year, a decline which narrowed 2.3 percentage points from the previous week, the data revealed.
+The price went down 18.5 percent year on year, the data revealed.

 China stockpiled 20,000 tonnes of pork in July to replenish state reserves.
-That marks the second batch of pork added to the state pork reserves in 2023, which aims to stabilize market expectations and maintain steady operations.
+This marked the second batch of pork to be added to the state pork reserves in 2023, with the aim of stabilizing market expectations and maintaining steady operations.

 Photos